Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Proof of the results

-Next we construct $\alpha$-power PL functions to approximate $h(x)$.
-The idea is folding each piece of $h(x)$ to two pieces with $\alpha$-power slops (see Figure \ref{fig:1ddemo}(a)).
-Consider the $i$-th piece of $h(x)$ as
+Next, we construct an $\alpha$-power PL function $g(x)$ to approximate $h(x)$.
+The idea is to fold each piece of $h(x)$ into two pieces with $\alpha$-power slopes (see Figure \ref{fig:1ddemo}(a)). {\changes Consider the $i$-th piece of $h(x)$ as